soundanalogous/Breakout/README.md

 ===

 A javascript implementation of the Firmata protocol for Arduino.
 This branch will only work correctly with [Firmata version 2.3](http://firmata.svn.sourceforge.net/viewvc/firmata/arduino/trunk/Firmata/).
-This is a work in progress so expect it to change over the next few weeks.
+This project a work in progress so expect it to change over the next few weeks.

 To use
 ---